rglara/rglara.github.io/_posts/2019-05-02-what-do-you-need-to-succeed.md

 ## Prequel

-I was preparing for the <a title="AgileIndy" href="https://agileindy.org/">AgileIndy</a> conference, so I thought gather up some notes for products I've worked on and see if I could find some common success factors.
+I was preparing for the <a title="AgileIndy" href="https://agileindy.org/">AgileIndy</a> conference, so I thought I'd gather up some notes for products I've worked on and see if I could find some common success factors.
 I started digging through my old Trello board for blog ideas and started noticing something.
 A word kept shining through my notes.
 I thought, "That's neat.
 I'll have do something with that later."
 But I didn't really grasp the importance until later.

 ## AgileIndy 2019 kickoff